-Clearly defining and delivering our corporate social responsibility and civic duty as an anchor institution for our local communities
+Clearly defining and delivering our corporate social responsibility and civic duty as an anchor institution for our local communities.

-Objective 2024 Impact/Outcome Measure Further develop high quality community learning to support community cohesion, wellbeing and "building back better" within our local areas of Stockport and Trafford Community learning contracts delivered to target Continue the transformational and reputational turnaround of Stockport College through the "Unlocking Potential, Fostering Success at Stockport College" project Outcomes in the project delivered to target Embed the Community Partnership model within Stockport and Trafford to enable a coordinated multi-agency approach to community cohesion and student enhancement Ofsted and Self-Assessment rating of "Outstanding" for Personal Development Create a clear proposition for the Group around its wider responsibility to "civic duty", its contribution to social value and its role as a community asset Clear measure(s) of Social Value established and attained Develop and embed an appropriate and effective approach to College Alumni At least 250 Alumni actively engaged with the Group Establish highly effective and innovative approaches to working with young people and adults not engaged in education or training (NEETs) and work in partnership with local agencies to tackle isolation AEB income targets achieved.
-At least 100 additional young people enrolled on flexible programmes to reduce NEETs from 2021/22 YP baseline Develop an approach to embed Education for Sustainable Development (ESD) within the Group's offer and delivery Ofsted and Self-Assessment rating of "Outstanding" for Personal Development
+Objective 2024 Outcome/Impact Measure Establish a high-quality community learning offer to support community cohesion, wellbeing and "building back better" within our local areas of Stockport and Trafford.
+Community learning targets met.
+Embed the Community Partnership model within Stockport and Trafford to enable a coordinated multi-agency approach to student support, engagement and community cohesion.
+Achieve a nationally recognised award for the Community Partnership approach.
+Create a clear proposition for the Group around its wider responsibility to "civic duty", its contribution to social vale and its role as a community asset.
+Clear measure(s) of Social Value established and attained.
+Establish the next phase of the "Unlocking Potential, Fostering Success at Stockport College" project to enable the continued reputational turnaround of Stockport College .
+Outcomes in the project delivered to target.
+Establish highly effective and innovative approaches to working with young people and adults not engaged in education or training (NEETs) and work in partnership with local agencies to tackle isolation.
+AEB income targets achieved.
+At least 100 additional young people enrolled on flexible programmes to reduce NEETs from 2021/22 YP baseline.
+Develop an approach to student engagement that includes opportunities for alumni to remain invested in the Group.
+Each campus has an established Alumni community supporting student engagement activity.
+Develop an approach to embed Education for Sustainable Development (ESD) and Student Engagement around the Green Agenda within the Group's offer and delivery .
+Green College Assembly in place across all Campus Sites.
+ESD established as part of a Study Programme entitlement.